smcnaught/Form-Builder/Angular-Form-Builder/README.md

 - [X] Basic drag and drop between columns and rows
 - [X] Drag and drop consistency
 - [X] Multi select and single select - add options for delete, move up, move down.
-- [ ] Moving to the side of the first/last column should add a new column.
+- [X] Moving to the side of the first/last column should add a new column.
+- [X] Moving to the side of a column in the middle should add the data to a new column in the middle.
 - [ ] Add types/interfaces to all the draggable items.
 - [ ] Fix Item Settings for date time and multi select
 - [ ]